 Space is limited.
 Individuals can register online at allegangeneral.org or call AGH’s Community Events Line at (269) 686-4231.

-Allegan General Hospital is a community hospital that focuses on providing exceptional, compassionate and personalized healthcare to the community it serves.
+Ascension Borgess Allegan Hospital is a community hospital that focuses on providing exceptional, compassionate and personalized healthcare to the community it serves.
 The hospital has been named three years in a row by Modern Healthcare magazine as one of the nation’s Best Places to Work in Healthcare.
 Allegan General provides a wide range of healthcare services, including bariatrics, surgery, sleep center, emergency, physical rehabilitation and mental health.
 For more information about the hospital, visit www.allegangeneral.org.